 The struggle for social justice shifted into high gear.
-Brothers were active participants in the "sit-ins" and other civil rights demonstrations.
-Moreover, undergraduate brothers especially were involved in the demonstrative aspect of the civil rights struggle.
+Omega men throughout the United States were active participants in the "sit-ins" and other civil rights demonstrations.
+Moreover, undergraduate brothers were especially involved in the demonstrations of the civil rights struggle.

 The Golden Anniversary Conclave authorized a $150,000 investment towards the construction of a new national headquarters building in Washington, D.C.

 The March on Washington for Jobs and Freedom occurred in Washington D.C. on August 28, 1963.
 Brother Bayard Rustin, an activist and adviser to Martin Luther King Jr., is one of the event’s primary organizers.
 King delivers his “I Have a Dream,” speech.